-Workforce and culture
+>> Workforce and culture

-for the communities we serve.
-In order to fulfil

-our Vision it is vital that our staff work in a safe,

-there is more work required to achieve this goal.
+The RBFRS Vision is to work together as one team for the communities we serve.
+In order to fulfil our Vision it is vital that our staff work in a safe, supportive and inclusive environment.
+We continue to drive towards creating a Service that reflects the communities it serves, although we recognise that there is more work required to achieve this goal.

-The Service has a well-developed Health and Wellbeing Action plan and we have made a commitment to improve the mental health of

-We continue to deliver a range of activities in
+The Service has a well-developed Health and Wellbeing Action plan and we have made a commitment to improve the mental health of every employee and volunteer across the Service.
+We continue to deliver a range of activities in support of this aim: